 We are aware of the issues around modern slavery and human trafficking and continue to take appropriate steps to ensure that this could not happen in our supply chain or in any other part of our organisation.

-CityCare has always been, and remains committed to continuously improving its practices to identify and eliminate any slavery and human trafficking across its business and supply chain, and to acting ethically and with integrity in all of its business relationships.
+CityCare has always been, and remains committed to continuously improving its practices to identify and eliminate any slavery and/or human trafficking across its business and supply chain, and to acting ethically and with integrity in all of its business relationships.

 Throughout the year we have complied with relevant Procurement legislation and used a Pre-Qualification Questionnaire on procurements, which exceed policy thresholds, and bidders have always been required to confirm their compliance with the Modern Slavery Act.